HyuDev7/todoApp/README.md

 You can delete them, or move it to done tasks area when completing it.

 ## done tasks area
 When you complete tasks, and push `Done button`, they're sent here.
-You can check completed tasks on here.
+You can check completed tasks here.\
 However, done tasks can't be deleted. `This is going to be fixed`.

 ## over tasks area